-On June 1, 2023, the County hosted its first electric vehicle County departments and other public agencies attended to learn about EVs and E-bikes
+On June 1, 2023, the County hosted its first electric vehicle (EV) and E-bike show to educate and empower employees to use EV technology as the County fleet transitions to zero-emission vehicles.
+Approximately 200 staff from County departments and other public agencies attended to learn about EVs and E-bikes through a showcase that featured a wide range of EVs from public fleets and staff's personal vehicles.